-This account of the current legal dispute over AGE OF STEAM is a revision of a post that originally appeared on this site's TrashTalk forum.
-Background information has been added, sources have been cited wherever possible and minor clarifications have been made.
+This is a summary of the current legal dispute over AGE OF STEAM.
+Sources have been cited wherever possible and minor clarifications have been made.

 Copyrights associated with AGE OF STEAM